 He says he uses Oxy Blast, which is the brand of hydrogen peroxide that Essential Water Solutions., Inc., Story City, Iowa sells.
-The company claims it has over ten times the effectiveness of plain peroxide because of its proprietary formula.
+The company says it is much more effective than plain peroxide because of its proprietary formula.
 Neuberger uses a 15 gal. drum of Oxy Blast every couple of months, or about 90 gal. per year, for both his house and hog operation.
 Oxy Blast runs about \$18 per gal.
-Neuberger uses the 34 percent Oxy Blast purchased from Randy Navratil, owner, Essential Water Solutions, Inc. Navratil says the Oxy Blast is available in 5, 15 and 55 gal. drums and 300 gal. totes.
+Neuberger uses the 34 percent Oxy Blast purchased from Randy Navratil, owner, Essential Water Solutions.
+Inc. Navratil says the Oxy Blast is available in 5, 15 and 55 gal. drums and 300 gal. totes.
 They also offer companion products to Oxy Blast for water high in pH, TDS and sodium.

 Navratil reports that Oxy Blast is not only used for swine operations, but also benefits poultry, beef and dairy.
-There currently are hundreds of thousands of cows and feedlot cattle, and several million chickens on over 3,000 Oxy Blast systems throughout the U.S. and Canada.
-More often than not, Oxy Blast eliminates the need for antibiotics besides cleaning up the water and waterlines.
+There currently are hundreds of thousands of cows and feedlot cattle, and several million chickens on over 4,500 Oxy Blast systems throughout the U.S. and Canada.
+More often than not, producers report that Oxy Blast eliminates the need for antibiotics besides cleaning up the water and waterlines.
 The Oxy Blast system comes with a six month buy-back guarantee.

-Contact: FARM SHOW Followup, Randy Navratil Essential Water Solutions, Inc., 327 Hillcrest Dr., Story City, Iowa 50248; (ph 515 733-5053; cell 515-290-9070; email: randy@essentialwater.net, website: www. essentialwater.net).
+Contact: FARM SHOW Followup, Randy Navratil, Essential Water Solutions, Inc, Hillcrest Dr., Story City, Iowa 50248 ph 515-523-7011; cell 515-290-9070; e-mail: randy@essentialwater.net web site: www.essentialwater.net

-Reader Inquiry No. 143
+Reader Inquiry No. 97